Move to Edinburgh

 The Scottish Lothian manages the road network with which it is possible to move to Edinburgh.
 From the 2014, next to the buses, it is also possible to use the tramway line, although the tramline has been criticized for the excessively long times, and the high costs for the construction.

 Obviously, the best way to get around the city center is on foot.
 The historic center, quite concentrated, is ideal for walking and admiring the surrounding beauty.

-Over 50 bus lines, active early in the morning, ideal for getting around Edinburgh, East Lothian and Midlothian.
-Of these lines, there are the express lines and the line serving the airport.
-Along with the traditional lines, there are East Coast buses, which serve the areas of Macmerry, Haddington, Dunbar, North Berwick, Ormiston and Pencaitland.
+Besides 50 bus lines, active from early morning, ideal for getting around Edinburgh, East Lothian and Midlothian.
+Of these lines, there are the express lines and the 4 Airlink and Citylink lines, which serve the airport.
+To the traditional lines, we add the East Coast buses, which serve the areas of Macmerry, Haddington, Dunbar, North Berwick, Ormiston and Pencaitland.

 Buses are generally active every day, from 04: 00 approximately, until midnight.
 After this time, night service is active.
 12 bus lines, perform service from 00: 15 to 04: 00, with a frequency, even, of 10 minutes.
 A truly remarkable service.
 Night buses are identified by the letter N before their numbering; serve the center and the suburbs, including the airport (N22).
 IMPORTANT: night buses have different rates.